Frequently Asked Questions

 How can I minimize sooting?

 No one wants to see black smoke billowing from their candle or a black ring forming along the rim of the candle container.
-Although ever candle has the potential to soot, you can minimize the amount of soot your candle produces by following a few simple instructions: Trim the wick to ¼ inch before every use to promote proper flame height, place the candle away from drafty areas to avoid flame flickering, ensure that the wax pool is free of debris, and extinguish the flame by blowing it out rather than capping the candle.
+Although every candle has the potential to soot, you can minimize the amount of soot your candle produces by following a few simple instructions: Trim the wick to ¼ inch before every use to promote proper flame height; place the candle away from drafty areas to avoid flame flickering; ensure the wax pool is free of debris; and extinguish the flame by blowing it out rather than capping the candle.

 Are your candles vegan?

 Although we can say our candle making process is 100% vegan, we acknowledge that we are not the starting point in any one area of our materials.
 We strive to source our products from companies that observe strict, ethical practices.
 Nonetheless, from the glass to the wicks, the wax, the wick holders, the wick stickers, the labels, and the shipping materials, many different companies and ingredients go into the making and distributing of one candle.
 We cannot speak to their entire process, only ours.